AdobeDocs/campaign-classic.de-DE/help/delivery/using/creating-notifications.md

    >[!NOTE]
    >
    >Anwendungsvariablen müssen im Code der mobilen Anwendung definiert und bei der Diensterstellung eingegeben werden.
-For more on this, refer to: [General information](../../delivery/using/setting-up-mobile-app-channel.md#general-information).
+For more on this, refer to: [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).

 1. Once the notification is configured, click the **[!UICONTROL Preview]** tab to preview the notification.